jefflovell/launch-school-js101/study-sessions/109-written-study.md

 ### Destructive Methods

-`array.prototype.pop()`: This method removes the **last** element from an array and returns that element.
-This method mutates the calling array.
+`array.prototype.unshift()`: This method *adds* one or more elements to the **beginning** of an array and **returns the length of the new array** to the caller. **This method mutates the calling array.**

-`array.prototype.push()`: This method **adds** one or more elements to the **end** of an array and returns the length of the new array.
-This method mutates the calling array.
+`array.prototype.push()`: This method *adds* one or more elements to the **end** of an array and **returns the length of the new array** to the caller. **This method mutates the calling array.**

-`array.prototype.shift()`: This method *removes* the **first** element from an array and returns the removed element.
-This method mutates the calling array.
+`array.prototype.shift()`: This method *removes* the **first** element from an array and **returns the removed element** to the caller. **This method mutates the calling array.**

-`array.prototype.unshift()`: This method *adds* one or more elements to the **beginning** of an array and returns the length of the new array.
-This method mutates the calling array.
+`array.prototype.pop()`: This method *removes* the **last** element from an array and **returns the removed element** to the caller. **This method mutates the calling array.**

-`array.prototype.sort()`: This method sorts the elements of an array in place (mutating the calling array) and returns the sorted array.
-The default sort order is ascending, built upon converting the elements into strings, then comparing their sequences of UTF-16 code units values.
+`array.prototype.sort()`: This method sorts the elements of an array **in place** (mutating the calling array) and **returns the sorted array** to the caller.
+The default sort order is ascending, built upon converting the elements into strings, then comparing their sequences of UTF-16 code units values. **This method mutates the calling array.**

-`array.prototype.reverse()`: This method reverses an array in place.
-The first array element becomes the last, and the last array element becomes the first.
-This method mutates the calling array.
+`array.prototype.reverse()`: This method reverses an array **in place**.
+The first element becomes the last, and the last element becomes the first, with inside elements translated around the center element as required. **This method mutates the calling array.**

-`array.prototype.splice()`: This method changes the contents of an array by removing or replacing existing elements and/or adding new elements in place.
+`array.prototype.splice()`: This method changes the contents of an array by removing or replacing existing elements and/or adding new elements in place based on the arguments passed to it.  `splice()` accepts is invoked with 3+ parameters: the `start` index to begin the `splice`, the `deleteCount` specifying the number of items to remove beginning from `start` (this number can be `<= 0` to not delete items but if omitted entirely will delete the entire array from `start` to the end of the array), and any number of `elements` to add to the array.`splice()` returns **an array containing the items deleted to the caller**.  **This method mutates the calling array.**

 ### Non-destructive Methods

 `array.prototype.concat()`: This method returns a new array that contains a copy of the original array combined with additional elements supplied with the arguments.
-Since `concat` creates a copy of the original array and then mutates the copy, it leaves the original array intact.
+Since `concat` creates a copy of the original array and then mutates the copy. **This method does not mutate the caller.**

-`array.prototype.slice()`: This method returns a shallow copy of a portion of an array into a new array object selected from `start` to `end` (end not included) where `start` and `end` represent the index of items in that array.
-The original array will not be modified.
+`array.prototype.slice()`: This method returns a **shallow copy** of all or a segment of an array selected from `startIndex` to the element preceding `endIndex` (not inclusive) where `startIndex` and `endIndex` represent the index of items in that array.
+Negative `start` and `end` values are legal and are calculated as `array.length + start` (or `end`).
+If `end` is greater than `array.length` or omitted, the method slices through the end of the sequence. `slice()` returns a new array containing the extracted values. **This method does not mutate the caller.**

-`array.prototype.find()`: This method executes the callback function once for each index of the array until the callback function returns a truthy value.
-If so, `find` immediately returns the value of that element.
-Otherwise, `find` returns `undefined`.

-`array.prototype.findIndex()`: This method returns the **index** of the first element in the provided array that satisfies the provided testing function.
-If no values satisfy the testing function, `-1` is returned.

-`array.prototype.indexOf()`: This method returns the first index at which a given element can be found in the array, or `-1` if it is not present.
+`array.prototype.indexOf()`: This method returns the **first index** at which a value passed as an argument to the method can be found in the calling array.
+If the value cannot be found or if the search starting index is greater than or equal to the arrays' length, `indexOf()` returns `-1`.  **This method does not mutate the caller.**

+`rray.prototype.includes()`: This method is called directly on an array and searches the calling array for an element whose value is **strictly equal** ( === ) to the single argument passed to it.
+It returns `true` when a matching element exists in the calling array and `false` when it does not. **This method does not mutate the caller.**

 ### Iterators

-`array.prototype.forEach()`: This method is called directly on an array and executes a callback function for each element in the calling array. `forEach()` can only cause side effects as it cannot pass an explicit return value and always returns `undefined`. `forEach()` always iterates through every iterable element of the caller.
+`array.prototype.forEach()`: This method is called directly on an array and executes a callbackFn for each element in the calling array. `forEach()` is functionally equivalent to a `for` or `while` loop but requires no start or end conditions.
+It will always iterate through every iterable element of the calling array. `forEach()` can only cause side effects as it cannot pass an explicit return value and will always return `undefined`.  **This method does not mutate the caller.**

-`array.prototype.filter()`: This method returns a new array that includes all elements from the calling array for which the callback returns a truthy value.
-If no elements return a truthy value, it returns an empty array. `filter` doesn't mutate the caller. `filter`'s callback function can accept 1, 2, or 3 elements: the element value, the element index, and the array it is operating on.

-`array.prototype.map()`: This method returns a new array populated with the return values of executing a callback function for each element of the calling array.
+`array.prototype.filter()`: This method is called directly on array and executes a callbackFn for each element in the calling array.
+The callbackFn of `filter()` evaluates each element's value against a test condition to determine selection.
+For each element, if the test evaluates to true, the callbackFn returns the current value to `filter()` to be included as part of a **new array** returned to the caller.
+If no elements of the calling array pass the test, `filter` returns an empty array. **This method does not mutate the caller.**

+`array.prototype.map()`: This method is called directly on an array and executes a callbackFn for each element in the calling array.
+The callbackFn of `map()` performas a transformation on each element passed to it and passes it back to `map()`.
+Once every element has been iterated over, `map()` returns a **new array** to the caller, populated with the transformed values for each element of the calling array.
+The return array is always equal in length to the calling array.
+This also applies to sparse arrays. **This method does not mutate the caller.**

+`array.prototype.reduce()`: This method is called directly on an array and executes a callbackFn for each element in the calling array, usually referred to as the *reducer*.
+The *reducer* (callbackFn) takes two arguments typically known as the *'accumulator'* or 'previousValue' and the *'currentValue'*.
+The *accumulator* **stores the value of all elements that have been passed to the callbackFn so far and therefore have been 'reduced'**.
+The current element is the element currently being iterated over by `reduce()`. `reduce()` accepts a second, optional *'previous value'* argument to initialize the reducer callbackFn with.
+If no initial value is specified, the reducer **uses the value at `index 0` of the calling array as the previous value** and the v**alue at `index 1` as the current value**.
+If an initial value is specified, `index 0` of the calling array is used as the current value on the first iteration.
+Once all elements of the calling array have been iterated over, `reduce()` **returns a single value** based on the operations performed and the data type(s) of the calling array's elements.
+If the calling array contains **no elements** *and* an **initial value is not provided**, `reduce()` will throw a `TypeError`. **This method does not mutate the caller.**

-`array.prototype.some()`: This method executes a callbackFn once for each element in the calling array and compares the value passed in to a test condition. `some()` continues to test elements until finding a value that passes the test in which case the method **immediately** returns `true`.
-If no elements pass the test, `some()` returns `false`.
+`array.prototype.some()`: This method is called directly on an array and executes a callbackFn once for each element in the calling array and compares the value passed in to a test condition. `some()` continues to test elements until finding a value that passes the test in which case the method **immediately** returns `true`.
+If no elements pass the test, `some()` returns `false`. **This method does not mutate the caller.**

-`array.prototype.every()`: This method executes a callback function once for each element in the calling array which contains a test condition.
-If any element passed to the callbackFn evaluates to false against the test, `every()` **immediately** returns `false`.
-Otherwise, it returns `true`.
+`array.prototype.every()`: This method is called directly on an array and executes a callback function which contains a test condition once for each element in the calling array.
+If **any** element passed to the callbackFn's test condition evaluates to `false`, `every()` **immediately** returns `false`.
+Otherwise, it returns `true`. **This method does not mutate the caller.**

+`array.prototype.find()`: This method is called directly on an array and executes a callbackFn once for each element in the calling array, comparing the value passed in to a test condition. `find()` returns the **value** of the **first element** in the calling array that satisfies the provided test condition.
+If a truthy value is not found `find()` returns `undefined`. **This method does not mutate the caller.**

+`array.prototype.findIndex()`: This method is called directly on an array and executes a callbackFn once for each element in the calling array, comparing the value passed in to a test condition. `findIndex()` returns the **index** of the **first element** in the calling array that satisfies the provided test condition.
+If no values satisfy the testing function, `-1` is returned.  **This method does not mutate the caller.**

 ## Practice Excercises